beenotung/cs-gen/README.md

 ```

 This approach allow larger flexibility.
-Otherwise need to commit the files everytime before regenerate, then use meld to compare and restore unwanted parts.
+Otherwise need to commit the files every time before regenerate, then use meld to compare and restore unwanted parts.

+### Automate npm setup
+Currently require manually setup tsconfig, tslint, and npm script to do formatting